-We regularly review all of our long-lived assets, including property, plant and equipment and amortizable intangible assets, for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
+We regularly review all of our property, plant and equipment for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 If the total of future undiscounted cash flows is less than the carrying amount of these assets, an impairment loss, if any, based on the excess of the carrying amount over the fair value of the assets, is recorded.
-Based on this evaluation, other than the intangible asset software technology impairment noted in Intangible Assets below, no other impairment was noted for long-lived assets for the years ended December 31, 2013 and 2012.
+Based on this evaluation, no impairment was noted for property, plant and equipment for the years ended December 31, 2014 and 2013.